 Rooted in Reading expands and showcases this wonderful, improving access to fresh produce and curating collections of locally adapted varietals.

 Join RPL’s new garden club!
-Starting December 2024, this free club welcomes everyone, regardless of experience or time availability.
-Simply fill out our Busy Bee form to share your interests and schedule.
+This free club welcomes everyone, regardless of experience or time availability.
 All you need is curiosity about gardens and nature.
+The goal for our first year is to nurture the native and sensory gardens outside the library and work toward getting these spaces certified as a Wildlife Habitat.

-• Want to dip your toes in?
+- Want to dip your toes in?
 Sign up for occasional watering shifts.
 Ready to dig deeper?
-Jump in with our seasonal clean-ups and summer gardening adventures.
+Share your gardening experience as we create native and sustainable green spaces at RPL.
 Everyone is welcome, regardless of age, ability, or experience!

 There are lots of nature, health, and sustainability opportunities in Reading!
 Is there a group or resource missing?
 Please email rdgadmin@noblenet.org to submit an entry to this list.